Menu

 shutterstock.com

-The ethnic diversity, breathtaking scenery, and a multitude of festivals and attractions in Chiang Mai attract more and more foreigners every year.
-Blessed with pristine mountains, waterfalls and rivers, Chiang Mai is a nature lover's paradise and offers numerous activities — from trekking and rafting to cooking and massage courses.
+Chiang Mai's ethnic diversity, breathtaking scenery, and the multitude of festivals and attractions attract more foreigners every year.
+Blessed with pristine mountains, waterfalls, and rivers, it is a nature lover's paradise and offers numerous activities, from trekking and rafting to cooking and massage courses.

 Chiang Mai offers the best of both worlds.
 Ancient pagodas and temples can be found next to boutique hotels and cafes, and this dichotomy is best appreciated in the old city, which is still encircled by a moat and most of the original wall that once protected it.

-Chiang Mai offers a slower pace of life than Bangkok, while still offering many modern amenities.
+Chiang Mai offers a slower pace of life than Bangkok while still offering many modern amenities.
 The cost of living in Chiang Mai is also lower than in Bangkok or other major tourist areas, such as Phuket.
-Its old-world charm is very alluring, and days can be while away strolling around the city and drinking fresh fruit juices from the many cafes.
+Its old-world charm is very alluring, and days can be spent strolling around the city and drinking fresh fruit juices from the many cafes.

-Since the city is located in the north of Thailand, the weather is slightly cooler than in the south and it is only a one-hour flight or overnight train from Bangkok, which makes travel in the country very easy.
+Since the city is located in the north of Thailand, the weather is slightly cooler than in the south.
+It is only a one-hour flight or overnight train from Bangkok, which makes travel in the country very easy.

 As an expatriate, there are employment opportunities in Chiang Mai, although you can expect them to pay less than in Bangkok.
-Good command of English is important, as is a basic understanding of Thai so you can communicate with your employer and Thai citizens.
+A good command of English and a basic understanding of Thai are important so you can communicate with your employer and Thai citizens.

 Types of jobs available in Chiang Mai